Idempotent requests

 - Generation: While the method for generating unique keys rests with you, we accept only UUIDs as idempotency keys.
 This ensures a low likelihood of overlapping keys.

-Idempotency in Different HTTP Methods
+Idempotency in different HTTP Methods